| Code | MSCAPA |

 Requirements

-This course is open to graduates of all disciplines (but not for graduates from degrees with high levels of software development and management accounting, as stated above) with a minimum Second Class Honours Grade II in a primary honours degree (NFQ, Level 8).
-Applicants who do not meet the Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) standard may be admitted to the programme under Recognition of Prior Learning (RPL) on the basis of significant practical or professional experience as deemed appropriate by the Head of Department and subject to the approval of the School of Business.
+Applicants must hold a minimum Second Class Honours Grade 2 in a primary honours degree (NFQ, Level 8) in a discipline other than accounting.
+Applicants who do not meet the Second Class Honours Grade 2 in a primary honours degree (NFQ, Level 8) standard may be admitted to the programme under Recognition of Prior Learning (RPL) on the basis of significant relevant practical or professional experience as deemed appropriate by the Programme Director and subject to the approval of the School of Business.

 For Applicants with Qualifications Completed Outside of Ireland